Tier 3 IT Support: Roles, Responsibilities, And How to Set It Up

-Tier 3 help desk is the fourth layer in the five levels of IT support.
+Tier 3 IT support is the fourth layer in the five levels of IT support.
 Its main goals are to solve complex incidents and be a key stakeholder in problem resolution and knowledge sharing.

-Level 3 is typically the highest level of technical skill in the organization and involves roles such as server admins, network specialists, product engineers, and developers.
+A level 3 help desk is typically the highest level of technical skill in the organization and involves roles such as server admins, network specialists, product engineers, and developers.
 Due to its high-level expertise, help desk agents at this level only engage with issues when the only way to resolve them is a design change, enhancement, or bug fix that requires a software or hardware update to the service.

 But how do you know if your organization needs this support level?
 And how can you segment your escalation process?
 You’re about to find out!